Paddy Turley

-Francis Robert "Paddy" Turley (1908 – before 1960) was an Irish footballer who played in the Football League for Stoke City.
+Paddy Turley (1908 – before 1960) was an Irish footballer who played in the Football League for Stoke City.

 Career

 Turley played for his home town club Newry Town before joining English side Stoke City in 1928.
 He was not able to establish himself in the first team and after making just five appearances in three seasons at the Victoria Ground he returned to Ireland with St Patrick's Athletic.